secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 **Unit Testing Your Query Message**

-If you scroll down to the end of the [contract](https://github.com/secretuniversity/secret-counter-vuejs-box/blob/main/src/contract.rs) code, you'll see the unit tests.
+If you scroll down to the end of the [contract.rs]() code, you'll see the unit tests.
 We've already implemented the `proper_initialization` unit test that includes a call to `query()`, passing the `QueryMsg::GetCount` message.